Many parents come to us asking what to do after their child is seriously hurt at daycare.

-What Investigation Can a Parent Do After Their Child Was Injured at Daycare?
+What Investigation Can a Parent Do After Their Child Was Injured at a Daycare in Texas?

-We always believe that becoming informed starts with a thorough investigation.
-Most parents we talk to after a child has been injured at daycare have already started an investigation.
+Becoming informed starts with a thorough investigation.
+Most parents we talk to after a child has been injured at daycare have already started an investigation on their own.
 However, others prefer that our firm does it so that they can focus on their family and the medical treatment their kids need.

 After you make a report at the daycare facility, you will want to do the following:

-5. Think back to any red flags you may have overlooked before now that something actually happened to your child.
+Think back to any red flags you may have overlooked before now that something actually happened to your child.
+It's important that you note these as there may have been abuse happening long before there were obvious signs.

 If this seems like a lot, it is.
 We know because we do this and more on every single case we handle.
-I believe that parents are great investigators for their injured kids because they have a purpose when doing it – to get to the truth.
+That's why we work closely with parents who are trying to find out what happened to their child - we believe that parents are great investigators for their injured kids because they have a purpose when doing it – to get to the truth.

 We can handle this for you and let you know if we believe there’s a case to pursue.
 Since we investigate claims against many Texas daycare centers, we will likely already know the track record of a certain facility you may have questions about.